LEFT TEXT

 .../tld/sub/

-The directory tree can then be converted to a [Composer] documentation archive ([Quick Start] example):
+directory, and then the entire directory tree can be converted to a [Composer] documentation archive ([Quick Start] example):

 make all-all